SoftUni-Internal/interactive-content/EN/04-For-Loop/00-Revision.md

 [slide]
 # Revision
-Before proceeding ahead, let's remind ourselves about the program concepts and techniques that we have learned in the last session.
+Before we proceed with this lesson, let us see the programming concepts and techniques from the last one.

 # Nested Conditions
 ```js